seeReadCode/brio/_posts/2020-09-01-christian-shorey-earth-and-environmental-podcasts.md

 >
 >— Unfrobox17

-As Unfrobox17's review and many similar gushers attest on the podcast's [iTunes page](https://itunes.apple.com/us/itunes-u/earth-environmental-science/id439365947), Shorey makes good work of this "big habitable dirt ball of ours".
-He recorded the lectures solo to help his students get deeper into the content and figured smartly that they could be of intertest to listeners farther afield.
+As the reviewer above and many similar gushers attest on the podcast's [iTunes page](https://itunes.apple.com/us/itunes-u/earth-environmental-science/id439365947), Shorey makes good work of this "big habitable dirt ball of ours".
+He recorded the lectures solo to help his students get deeper into the course topics and figured smartly that the series would be of interest to listeners farther afield.

 ![jessica mcclure](https://spacecoastdaily.com/wp-content/uploads/2015/10/well-rescue-564x311.png)

-With helpful mnemonics  – the timescale of the universe scaled down to a single day – and memorable allusions – drillers destroying bits on heat-hardening [caliche](https://en.wikipedia.org/wiki/Caliche) when [famously](https://en.wikipedia.org/wiki/Rescue_of_Jessica_McClure) rescuing an 18 month-old girl at the bottom of a well – the lectures, despite their length, tease out your curiosity without miring you in jargon or detail.
+With helpful mnemonics  – the timescale of the universe scaled down to a single day – and memorable allusions – drillers destroying bits on heat-hardening [caliche](https://en.wikipedia.org/wiki/Caliche) when [famously](https://en.wikipedia.org/wiki/Rescue_of_Jessica_McClure) rescuing an 18 month-old girl at the bottom of a well as pictured above – the lectures, despite their length, tease out the listener's curiosity.

 ![Soil horizons](https://upload.wikimedia.org/wikipedia/commons/thumb/9/95/Soil_profile.png/1024px-Soil_profile.png)

-Although you might shirk Shorey's advice to memorize your minerals and rocks, diagrams for [Bowen's Reaction Series](https://en.wikipedia.org/wiki/Bowen%27s_reaction_series) and [soil horizons](https://en.wikipedia.org/wiki/Soil_horizon) not to mention photos of sub-glacial volcanoes will extend your interest.
+Although you might shirk Shorey's advice to memorize your minerals and rocks, diagrams for [Bowen's Reaction Series](https://en.wikipedia.org/wiki/Bowen%27s_reaction_series) and [soil horizons](https://en.wikipedia.org/wiki/Soil_horizon) as above – not to mention photos of sub-glacial volcanoes lioke Mount Redoubt below – will complement your listening.

 ![Mount Redoubt](https://upload.wikimedia.org/wikipedia/commons/thumb/6/65/Mt_Redoubt_2009-03-21_1237756418_ak231.JPG/1920px-Mt_Redoubt_2009-03-21_1237756418_ak231.JPG)

 Eventually you could sit down with [these](https://quizlet.com/70275283/colorado-school-of-mines-shorey-earth-test-1-flash-cards/) [flashcards](https://quizlet.com/206124880/gegn-101-exam-1-flash-cards/) from his more diligent students.
-And if you are more pedagogically inclined but technically averse, you might enjoy his discussion below about how me made the podcast as well as [the videos for his Earth Exploration class](https://podcasts.apple.com/us/podcast/earth-explorations/id439366320):
+And if you are more pedagogically inclined but technically averse, you might enjoy his discussion below about how he made the podcast as well as [the videos for his Earth Exploration class](https://podcasts.apple.com/us/podcast/earth-explorations/id439366320).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/JCYWLmsACKs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>